JogoShugh/CoderDojoPonceSprings.Events/EVENT.md

 # This Event

 This session is broken into two halves, where we'll support both beginners and returning students working our ongoing series tracks!
-Note earlier start: we're starting the first half at 1 instead of 2.

-# Quick Summary
+# Schedule Summary

 1:00 - 2:30 PM: For beginners.
 Before you come, please start learning at home with one of the **free courses or tutorials linked below.**